 Although some development fees in Clovis are high for the region, single-family development in Clovis has continued at a rapid pace over the last several decades, particularly in the City's new growth areas where there are more substantial infrastructure improvements needed.
 The City's fee program covers a substantial amount of public amenities, which may not be similarly funded in other jurisdictions such as sidewalks, landscaping, and public park and trail maintenance.
 Overall, development fees comprise less than 10 percent of total development costs and are not considered a constraint to housing construction in Clovis.
 The fees are a reflection of the cost of greenfield development.
-However, despite relatively low fees on multifamily housing compared to most other parts of the state, fees can still be a barrier to the financial feasibility of affordable housing developments.
-As such, the Housing Element includes a program to continue to implement the Affordable Housing Fee Reduction Program as well as expand the fee deferral program for affordable housing.
+However, despite relatively low fees on multifamily housing compared to most other parts of the state, fees can still be a barrier to the financial feasibility of affordable housing Fee Reduction Program as well as expand the fee deferral program for affordable housing.